chef/chef-web-docs/themes/docs-new/layouts/shortcodes/resources_common_notification_notifies.md

 notify more than one resource; use a `notifies` statement for each resource to be notified.

-If the resource referenced does not exist, an error is raised.
+If the referenced resource does not exist, an error is raised.
-Contrast with `subscribes` which does not fail if the source resource is not found.
+In contrast, `subscribes` will not fail if the source resource is not found.